-You can now file your 2019 Homestead Declaration and Property Tax Adjustment Claim using myVTax.
+You may file your Homestead Declaration and Property Tax Credit claim using myVTax.
 Filing online is quick, easy, and free.

 Filing the Homestead Declaration

-The Homestead Declaration is filed using Form HS-122, the Homestead Declaration and Property Tax Adjustment Claim or save time by filing your Homestead Declaration online.
+The Homestead Declaration is filed using Form HS-122, the Homestead Declaration and Property Tax Credit Claim or save time by filing your Homestead Declaration online.

 Many people file their Homestead Declarations at the same time they file their Vermont income tax returns.
 However, if you apply to extend the time to file your income tax return, the declaration must still be filed by the April filing deadline.
 Even if a person is not required to file a Vermont Income Tax Return, the declaration must be filed by the deadline.

-Tip: If you file a paper form, it is important to remember to sign the form at the bottom of the reverse side (below the Property Tax Adjustment Claim).
+Tip: If you file a paper form, it is important to remember to sign the form at the bottom of the reverse side (below the Property Tax Credit).

 What you will need to file